Back to articlesArticle

 When I would avoid it

-- Apps with heavy hardware usage
+• Apps with heavy hardware usage (real-time camera, high-frequency sensors, graphics)

 Conclusion

 NativePHP can be a valid experiment track.
 I wouldn’t treat it as a natural replacement for mature mobile engineering.
-If the goal is stack compression and early speed, it’s worth a serious prototype.
-If the goal is experience, scale and platform longevity, I’d stick with more established stacks.
+If the goal is stack compression and early speed, it’s worth a serious prototype: build a real flow, measure the binary size and cold-start time on the weakest device your audience carries, and test a native capability you know you’ll need.
+Those three numbers say more about viability than any marketing benchmark.

 CTA